telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/binding/persist-resources-on-move.md

 title: Persist Resource Values on move
 page_title: Persist Resource Values on move | Kendo UI Scheduler
 description: "Learn how to persist resource values on a move event in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/persist-resources-on-move
 slug: howto_persistresourcevalues_onamoveevent_scheduler
 ---

 # Persist Resource Values on move

-The example below demonstrates how to persist the event resources on `move` in a Kendo UI Scheduler.
+The following example demonstrates how to persist the event resources on the `move` event in a Kendo UI Scheduler.

 ###### Example